17 Best Places to Visit in California

 Santa Monica Beach

 Los Angeles epitomizes the seductive image of sunny Southern California with its wide, palm-fringed boulevards; exclusive designer boutiques; trendy restaurants; and sun-drenched sandy beaches.
-Despite being a sprawling urban metropolis, the city enchants visitors with its pleasant neighborhoods and interesting tourist attractions.
+Despite being a sprawling urban metropolis, the city has pleasant neighborhoods, spacious parks, and refreshing beachfront promenades.

-The city built up during the film industry boom of the 1920s and 30s and is still synonymous with Tinseltown glitz and glamour.
-The famous neighborhood of Hollywood has many iconic sights, including the Walk of Fame lined with star plaques honoring prominent movie directors, actors, and musicians.
+The city established its raison d'être during the film industry boom of the 1920s and 30s and is still synonymous with Tinseltown glitz and glamour.
+Among the top tourist attractions of Los Angeles is the famous neighborhood of Hollywood, which has many iconic sights, including the Walk of Fame lined with star plaques honoring prominent movie directors, actors, and musicians.

 Rodeo Drive

-Favorite beaches are the eclectic Venice Beach, a fun-loving scene of rollerbladers, cyclists, joggers, and street performers, and the 3.5-mile Santa Monica State Beach (15 miles from Los Angeles, accessible by the Expo Metro line), which has an iconic pier and a beachfront path for walking and cycling.
-The town of Santa Monica is brimming with fashionable shops and a variety of restaurants, some with ocean views.
+Favorite L.A. beaches include the eclectic Venice Beach, a fun-loving scene of rollerbladers, cyclists, joggers, and street performers; and in the fashionable town of Santa Monica, the 3.5-mile Santa Monica State Beach (15 miles from Los Angeles, accessible by the Expo Metro line), which has an iconic pier and a beachfront path for walking and cycling.

 Besides movie stars, beaches, fine dining, and shopping, Los Angeles is also known for its art scene and cultural offerings.
-The city boasts world-class museums and performance venues such as the J. Paul Getty Museum at the Getty Center in Los Angeles, the Walt Disney Concert Hall (classical music performances), and the Hollywood Bowl (pop music concerts).
+The city boasts world-class museums and performance venues such as the J. Paul Getty Museum at the Getty Center in Los Angeles, the Walt Disney Concert Hall (jazz and classical music performances) at The Music Center, and the Hollywood Bowl (pop music concerts, jazz, and classical music/orchestra performances).

-Near the pleasant small town of Pasadena (11 miles from Los Angeles) is the Huntington Botanical Gardens, filled with 16 different themed gardens, including a Desert Garden, an authentic Japanese Garden, and a Shakespeare Garden featuring plants cultivated in Renaissance England.
+Near the leafy town of Pasadena with its pleasant tree-lined streets (11 miles from Los Angeles) is The Huntington's 130-acre Botanical Gardens, filled with 16 different themed gardens, including a Desert Garden, an authentic Japanese Garden, and a Shakespeare Garden featuring plants cultivated in Renaissance England.

 View of downtown San Diego from Coronado Island